dotnet/designs/accepted/2020/diagnostics/activity-improvements-2.md

 ## Proposal Changing already exposed APIs in previous preview releases

 As we are introducing the ActivityTagsCollection, we can take advantage of that now and modify some of the exposed APIs to use this collection instead.
+Also, we are renaming Attributes to Tags for consistency inside BCL APIs.

 ### ActivityEvent